Azure/azure-powershell/src/Compute/Compute/help/New-AzGalleryImageDefinition.md

 New-AzGalleryImageDefinition -ResourceGroupName $rgName -GalleryName $galleryName -Name $galleryImageDefinitionName -Location $location -Publisher $publisherName -Offer $offerName -Sku $skuName -OsState "Specialized" -OsType "Linux" -Description $description
 ```

 Creates a gallery image definition to contain image versions for specialized linux images.
+This will default the Gallery Image to HyperVGeneration V2 and Trusted Launch as `-HyperVGeneration` and `-Feature SecurityType` is not set explicitly.

 ### Example 2: Create an image definition for generalized linux images